bhagadepravin/acceldata/known-issue/pulse-issues.md

 ## 5. Add Multple Clusters to existing Pulse server.

+** NOTE **

+- All the clusters should be homogenous - meaning one type of deployment - HDP/CDP/Standalone.
+It's should be one of them.
+- None of the cluster nodes of all the clusters should be overlapping.
+Otherwise hydra agent installation will have issues.
+- Make sure Pulse Server has resources good enough to hold multiple clusters data - related to retention of data.

 This code appears to be a set of command line interface (CLI) commands for configuring and managing clusters using Accelo.

 - `$ accelo config cluster` allows the user to configure a cluster.